How to Convert an LLC to S Corporation? (2023 Upd. Guide)

 There are a few reasons why people choose to switch from LLC to S Corp.
 The most common reason is to save on self-employment taxes.
 A self-employment tax is a tax you have to pay if you're self-employed.

-Another reason to switch to S Corp status is that it can make it easier to attract investors.
+My clients found switching to an S Corp status opened new doors for my business, especially when it came to attracting investors.
 Many investors are only willing to invest in businesses that have S Corp status because it offers them some additional tax benefits.

 Finally, some businesses choose to switch because they feel it makes them look more professional.
 Having S Corp status can boost your business credibility, which can be helpful when you're trying to win over customers or clients.